 Boohoo’s joint boss and co-founder has been hit with a £118.5m lawsuit from an IT contractor claiming to be the third founder behind the fast-fashion etailer.

-The claim says Womack began working with Kamani in 1998, providing IT consultancy services for his then business Pinstripe Clothing.
-In February 2006, the suit says, Kamani approached Womack to request he develop a website to sell clothing online.
+It claims that Womack began working with Kamani in 1998, providing IT consultancy services for his then business Pinstripe Clothing Co Ltd. In February 2006, the suit said, Kamani approached Womack to request he develop a website to sell clothing online.

 Please sign in now if you have a subscription or are already registered with us.

 Retail-Week.com provides premium, in-depth intelligence that helps retailers judge risks, spot opportunities and identify what they need to do to win in the digital economy.

 Register today for a taste of our high-quality intelligence and enjoy: